MrRutledge/Simulation_Project/Interim_Report.md

 Figure 6 All top five distributions histogram

 Service time the Pearson 6 (4P) from the Pearson family of distribution was ranked number one by both the K.S test and the Chi square test.
-It has four parameters as the name suggests two  shape parameters α
+It has four parameters as the name suggests two  shape parameters α<sub>1</sub>

-# 1
- 1.1278 and α
-# 2
- 7.604 β 2.1086 γ 0.02934.
+ 1.1278 and α<sub>2</sub> 7.604, β 2.1086, γ 0.02934.
 Both of my top ranked distributions fell in the non-negative distribution type which is defined to x≥∞ for the continuous location parameter, when gamma is fixed at 0 the distribution is simplified hence the different distributions with in the same family.

 **How it is chosen**

 **Goodness of Fit**

-Goodness of fit measures the capability of a random sample with a theoretical probability distribution function to see how well the distribution selected fits the data,
+Goodness of fit measures how well a theoretical probability distribution function to see performs on the random sample,

 Goodness of fit is normally tested using a number of different tests depending on the data, the distribution fitting software(EasyFit) I used to analyse my data used the three main tests to analyse data which where: Chi Square, Kolmorgorov-Simirnov test and the Anderson Darling test.